ansible/ansible/docs/docsite/rst/dev_guide/developing_collections.rst

 #. if you are removing from content from ``community.general`` or ``community.network``, remove entries from ``.github/BOTMETA.yml``.
 #.
 Carefully review ``meta/runtime.yml`` for any entries you may need to remove or update, in particular deprecated entries.
 #.
 Update ``meta/runtime.yml`` to contain redirects for EVERY PLUGIN, pointing to the new collection name.
-#.
-If possible, do not yet add deprecation warnings to the new ``meta/runtime.yml`` entries, but only for a later major release.
-So the order should be:
-    1. Remove content, add redirects in 3.0.0;
-    2. Deprecate redirects in 4.0.0;
-    3. Set removal version to 5.0.0 or later.

 .. warning::